Embattled/learnnote/knowledge/conference_journal.md

 ## Top会议

-国际顶会 A类
-* Computer Vision and Pattern Recognition Conference            (CVPR)          annual
 * International Conference on Computer Vision                   (ICCV)          odd
+* International Conference on Machine Learning                  (ICML)          annual

 * Association for the Advancement of Artificial Intelligence    (AAAI)          annual
+* Computer Vision and Pattern Recognition Conference            (CVPR)          annual

-* International Conference on Machine Learning                  (ICML)          annual
+* IEEE International Conference on Robotics and Automation      (ICRA)

 区域顶会